Yale Model Government Europe: Conference information

 YMGE was created in an effort to reimagine the Model United Nations conference in a way that would be both more educational and more dynamic for delegates.
 It combines the best of American and European conference styles to create a hybrid, crisis-based format.
 The conference comprises two types of sessions.
 In standard committee debate, delegates in YMGE's 12x12 crisis fixture are placed in a Cabinet representing the different ministers of each of 12 European Union nations, where they address pressing issues within (and sometimes across) their nations' borders.
 When YMGE's unique crisis arc is revealed, delegates shift into Councils, which are 12 E.U. bodies made up of ministers of the same position from all 12 Cabinets.
 During these crisis sessions, delegates have the urgent responsibility of dealing with the crisis at hand within the bounds of their Council's authority and power.
 As in the real world, these committees form the framework of an integrated Europe: when something happens in the world that affects one committee, it affects all committees.
 Every committee will be kept abreast of developments in each of the others; if a new policy passed by the Belgian cabinet has repercussions in Denmark, it will be up to the Danish ministers to react.

-Outside of this 12x12 crisis structure, YMGE offers four Specialized Bodies for novice and intermediate delegates alike.
-While these committees are not integrated into the crisis, they feature dynamic issues that challenge delegates to think effectively and creatively.

-Mission

-With the development of the mission to provide an innovative, collaborative, and inspiring environment in Europe for high school students to engage in high-level debate and diplomacy, YMGE has changed its slogan to "Inspire, Collaborate, Innovate" to accurately reflect the qualities that the conference embraces.

-In preparation for the 2013 conference and others moving forward, Secretariat members have revised YMGE's mission, vision and values.